ServiceStackApps/typescript-redux/README.md

 }
 ```

-ActionPlayer also displays the number of Actions that have been sent:
+ActionPlayer also displays the number of Actions sent:

 ![](https://raw.githubusercontent.com/ServiceStackApps/typescript-redux/master/img/shapes-actions.png)

 #### resetState

-Clearing our App back to its original state doesn't get any easier, just load the apps `defaultState` and
+Clearing our App back to its original state doesn't get much easier, just load the apps `defaultState` and
 clear the saved actions.

 #### undoAction

-If the only thing our App captures are actions sent then we'll need to resort to an inefficient poor mans
+If the only thing our App captured were actions sent then we'll need to resort to an inefficient poor man's
-version Undo of just replaying back every action except the last one.
+Undo of just replaying back every action except the last one.
 Fortunately thanks to the JavaScript VM
 performance wars this work is usually instant - making it look like we've implemented it properly :)

 ### [app.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example07/app.tsx)

 After having implemented all the modules that make up our App, the only things left is the parent Container
-glue holding all parts together and our Redux reducer function, implementing all action's state transitions.
+glue hosting all parts together and our Redux reducer function, implementing all action state transitions.

 ### Application Reducers